2 people standing next to mailbox that reads 5A

 • Put all food scraps in their food and garden organics bin – including meat, seafood, bread and leftovers

-When the Victorian Government’s Container Deposit Scheme (“cash for cans”) is introduced in 2023, Malina can also take her plastic, metal and glass drink containers to a drop-off point for recycling and receive a cash refund.
+When the Victorian Government’s Container Deposit Scheme (“cash for cans”) is introduced in November 2023, Malina can take certain plastic, metal and glass drink containers to a drop-off point for recycling and receive a cash refund.
+More information on the Container Deposit Scheme can be found on the Victorian Government's website: vic.gov.au/container-deposit-scheme.

 There are many other ways Malina and her neighbours can explore to reduce their overall household waste, including being mindful of what they buy.
 Tips on how to avoid and reduce waste are available on our main website: